alanng10/PeninsularMalaysia/Docue/a.md

 Cenha has major on live.

-Cenha has major on effect.
+Cenha has major on time.